 Westminster College offers undergraduate courses of study leading to the Bachelor of Arts, Bachelor of Music, Bachelor of Science, and Bachelor of Science in Nursing degrees.
-The academic year comprises Fall and Spring semesters of 16 weeks each.
-The Fall Semester begins in late August and ends before the Christmas holiday, while the Spring Semester starts in mid-January, and ends in mid-May.
-A student normally takes 16-17 semester hours in each of the Fall and Spring semesters.
-A Summer Session is also offered.
-The graduation and other academic requirements contained in this catalog apply to students who enter Westminster College during the academic year 2019-2020 and who remain in continuous enrollment at the College until they graduate.
+The academic year comprises fall and spring semesters of 16 weeks each.
+A student normally takes 16-17 semester hours in each of the fall and spring semesters.
+A summer session is also offered.
+The graduation and other academic requirements contained in this catalog apply to students who enter Westminster College during the academic year 2020-2021 and who remain in continuous enrollment at the College until they graduate.
 Students who withdraw and are subsequently readmitted will be bound by graduation, major and degree requirements in force during the academic year for which they are readmitted.
 The College reserves the right to change curricula, courses, and graduation and other academic requirements when such changes are deemed advisable.
 If academic requirements are changed, continuously enrolled students may elect to comply with the new requirements or to remain under the requirements which applied at the time of the change.
 All exceptions to academic requirements must be approved in the following manner:

-Exceptions to the requirements for a regular program major must be approved by the department offering the major program;

-Exceptions to the requirements for an interdisciplinary major must be approved by the committee charged with administering the major;
+- 1. Exceptions to the requirements for a regular program major must be approved by the department offering the major program; - 2.
+Exceptions to the requirements for an interdisciplinary major must be approved by the departments who administer the major; - 3.
 Exceptions to any other academic policy must be approved by the Academic Standards Committee, subject to limitations established by the faculty;